hauselin/RDataScience/docs/index.md

 I use a few R packages regularly.
 To install all of them, run the following code in R or RStudio.
 You only need to install any given package once (but remember to update them when newer versions are available).

+You can install one package at a time or multiple at once.
+I suggest installing one at a time because it can be can be error-prone if you try to install too many packages at once because the warning/error messages can become difficult quite abstruse (if there are any).

 ```
 # install one by one
 install.packages("tidyverse")